Azure/azure-sdk-for-python/sdk/face/azure-ai-vision-face/README.md

 `FaceClient` provides operations for:

- - Face detection and analysis: Detect human faces in an image and return the rectangle coordinates of their locations, and optinally with landmarks, and face-related attributes.
+ - Face detection and analysis: Detect human faces in an image and return the rectangle coordinates of their locations, and optionally with landmarks, and face-related attributes.
 This operation is required as a first step in all the other face recognition scenarios.
  - Face recognition: Confirm that a user is who they claim to be based on how closely their face data matches the target face.
    It includes Face verification ("one-to-one" matching) and Face identification ("one-to-many" matching).